joonaspaakko/Photoshop-file-versions-script/README.md

 # Photoshop file versions script

-Save an additional file version version using a shortcut.
+Save an additional file version using a shortcut.

 A quick video on using the script: https://youtu.be/Kvi7keEh_80 (No audio - _I'll make a better video one of these days_)